Seville by Bike: The Ultimate Guide to Cycling Around

 Starting point: Plaza del Altozano

-From this plaza we head across Triana bridge, whose correct name is Puente de Isabel II, to reach Seville proper.
-This ironwork bridge has become a symbol of the city and offers unparalleled views of the waterfront.
+From this plaza, head across Triana bridge (Puente de Isabel II).
+This ironwork bridge has become a symbol of the city and offers unparalleled views of the waterfront as you enter the city of Seville.

 Once we cross the bridge, you have a decision to make.

-Do you want to cycle by the waterfront, taking in the views of Calle Betis on the other side of the river, or do you want to cycle at street level and take in some of Seville’s key points of interest?
+Do you want to cycle by the waterfront, or do you want to cycle at street level and take in some of Seville’s key points of interest?
+Don´t worry, the two routes will come together further down the river as we head into the city.

-Stop one: Plaza de Toros
+Stop 1: Plaza de Toros

 Ariel view of Real Maestranza.